Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/API/Interface Development Framework/README.md

 The project must have a class called "KaeonFUSIONInterfaceModule" in a package called "kaeon_fusion_interface".
-This class must have a method called "getInterface" with one parameter of type KaeonFUSION and returns an object of type KaeonFUSIONInterface. both the KaeonFUSION class and the KaeonFUSIONInterface class are provided by the aforementioned utilities.
+This class must have a method called "getInterface" with one parameter of type KaeonFUSION and returns an object of type KaeonFUSIONInterface.
+Both the KaeonFUSION class and the KaeonFUSIONInterface class are provided by the aforementioned utilities.